-The proponent will also need to identify and address any other relevant policies, standards, strategies, subordinate legislation and related management or planning processes that are relevant to the assessment of potential effects of the project.
-These include but are not limited to the Traditional Owner Country Plans, Victorian guidelines for vegetation removal, EPBC Act policy statements, conservation advice, threat abatement plans and recovery plans for nationally listed threatened species and communities and nationally listed migratory species.
+The proponent will also need to identify and address any other relevant policies, strategies, standards, subordinate legislation and related management or planning processes, including Traditional Owner Country Plans, that are relevant to the assessment of potential effects of the project.
+These include but are not limited to the Victorian guidelines for vegetation removal, EPBC Act policy statements, conservation advices, threat abatement plans and recovery plans for nationally listed threatened species and communities and nationally listed migratory species.